Test your website's page loading speed

 Share this report with your web developer

-If the developer replies by saying nothing's wrong, and maybe they show you that a different testing tool scores the website highly, remind them that this is the tool that Google uses.
+If the developer says nothing's wrong and that a different testing tool scores the website highly, remind them that this is the tool Google uses.

 The screenshot below shows a website that passes the mobile speed test with a good score: